Everything you need to know about this crucial part of your CV

 How do you write professional experience on your CV?

-As professional experience is such an important component of your CV, you want to list it in a way that makes it easy for employers to understand your career at a glance.
-The most important rule is to write in reverse-chronological order, with your most recent experience first.
+As professional experience is such an important component of your CV, you need to list it in a way that makes it easy for employers to understand your career trajectory at a glance.
+It's generally advised that you write in reverse-chronological order, with your most recent experience first.
 You should also bear the following guidelines in mind when you list professional experience on your CV:

-Start the section with a clear heading, in the same style as the other headers on your CV, stating “Professional Experience,” “Professional Summary,” “Career Summary,” or similar.
+Start the section with a clear heading, in the same style as the other headers on your CV.
+You can call this section “Professional Experience,” “Professional Summary,” “Career Summary,” or similar.
 Then, every role should have its own subheading, including:

 • Job title